 THE SERPENT’S TALE

 An allegorical novel, The Serpent’s Tale explores my search for meaning in response to my daughter Sophia’s suffering.
-Through a matryoshka set of storytellers, three interwoven tales lead the reader on an inspiring journey of spiritual transformation rooted in pagan mythology, Gnosticism and the wisdom of the Black Goddess Sophia.
+Through a matryoshka set of storytellers, three interwoven tales lead the reader on an inspiring journey of spiritual transformation rooted in the mythology of the Rose Lineage and the wisdom of the Black Goddess Sophia.

 The Mother’s Tale